 SIT Title Meaning Page 344 POSITION CONFIRMATION (MEOSAR; ENCODED ONLY) (SGB) 406 MHz alert message from an SGB with no DOA position that identifies the confirmed position of a 406 MHz alert.
-C-22 345 INCIDENT (MEOSAR) (SGB) Beacon alert message computed using 406 MHz incident data from an SGB.
+C-24 345 INCIDENT (MEOSAR) (SGB) Beacon alert message computed using 406 MHz incident data from an SGB.
 The message contains a DOA position.
-C-21 346 POSITION CONFLICT (MEOSAR) (SGB) Beacon alert message computed using 406 MHz incident data from an SGB.
+C-23 346 POSITION CONFLICT (MEOSAR) (SGB) Beacon alert message computed using 406 MHz incident data from an SGB.
 The message contains a DOA position and possibly an encoded position which may differ from previous position(s) by the match criteria.
-C-21 347 POSITION CONFIRMATION (MEOSAR) (SGB) 406 MHz alert message from an SGB with a DOA position that identifies the confirmed position of a 406 MHz alert.
+C-23 347 POSITION CONFIRMATION (MEOSAR) (SGB) 406 MHz alert message from an SGB with a DOA position that identifies the confirmed position of a 406 MHz alert.
 It may or may not contain an encoded position.
-C-21
+C-23

-Note 1: The responsible MCC for the various GNSS providers is stated in C/S A.001; e.g., for the Galileo system it is the FMCC.
+Note 1: The responsible MCC for the various GNSS providers is stated in the Table "Associated MCCs for Return Link Service Providers" in document C/S A.001; e.g., for the Galileo system it is the FMCC.